• Skip to primary navigation

 slice of bread pudding with cranberries white chocolate chips on a pewter plate

-It's so easy!
-Melt 1/2 cup butter in a medium saucepan over medium heat.
+• Melt ½ cup butter in a medium saucepan over medium heat.
 Add 1 cup sugar and 1 cup whole milk and stir until the sugar melts and the mixture starts to boil, stirring often.

 You can also omit the vanilla bean and use 2 teaspoons vanilla extract.